craigbarnes/showdown/README.md

     $BROWSER tmp.html
     rm tmp.html

-So instead of making a shell alias like a sane person, I wrote an application using Lua and GTK.
-It converts Markdown to HTML (using Lunamark) and loads it in a GtkWebView (using LGI).
+So instead of using an alias or a Makefile like a sane person, I wrote a small application in Lua and GTK.
+It converts Markdown to HTML (using Lunamark) and loads it in a WebKitGTK view (using LGI).

 Installation
 ------------

     luarocks install lunamark
     luarocks install lgi

     git clone git://github.com/craigbarnes/mdview.git
     cd mdview
     sudo make install